PvPqnda/pvpqnda.github.io/_posts/0000-00-00-shulker-chests.md

 **v2.2.0** - *June 27, 2022*

+- Containers no longer retain other filled containers inside when mined, preventing infinite storage within a single container
-- Added a feature in the Admin Info page preventing containers from retaining other filled containers inside when mined, to disallow infinite storage by default
+- Added a setting to enable containers retaining other filled containers inside when mined in the Admin Info page
 - Fixed the "Mini Chests" container category setting being visible in the Admin Info page in vanilla 1.19

 **v2.1.1** - *May 27, 2022*